 John: I have a love-hate outlook towards DJI.
 DJI leads the way and makes very complex and reliable drones.
 My love and hate come from the fact that they are strictly for commercial support and offer little support for public safety.

 An example of this lack of support occurred during Hurricane Harvey.
 We had permission from the FAA to fly, but our DJI drone locked us out when we got close to the airports.
 We actually had to get permission from Dà-Jiāng Innovations (DJI) in China to fly over disaster areas in Texas.
 As first responders, we can’t wait hours on end to get permission.

 TCM: That’s outrageous, from so many perspectives.

 John: It is.
-The problem is that public safety is very small portion of DJI’s overall business.
-We also don’t have power to affect change with a Chinese-based product.
+The problem is that public safety is a very small portion of DJI’s overall business.
+We also don’t have the power to affect change with a Chinese-based product.